KBarrett-Powell/SUE/README.md

 $ bash linux-run.sh
 *These scripts have set ports (8000, 8080, 8081, and 8082)*

 View the dashboard by opening a web browser and going to **http://localhost:8082/map.html**

+## Devlopment
+A description of every function used in the web interface side of SUE can be found in **Functions.md**

 ## Further Development
 ### Online Hosting